SportacusRu/.github/profile/README.md

-«Sportacus» is not just a website; it’s about sports!
+«Sportacus» is not just a website, it’s about life!

 # About
 Now, many people are engaged in sports.
 There are also quite a few who want to incorporate sports into their lives.
 Not everyone has the opportunity to buy memberships at fitness clubs.
 Therefore, we present to you a unique project called «Sportacus».
 This website with a map of outdoor sports facilities can help both beginners and experienced athletes.
 We hope that our project will benefit a large number of people.